chipsalliance/firrtl-spec/spec.md

 ## Probes and Layers

 `Probe`{.firrtl} and `RWProbe`{.firrtl} types may be associated with a layer (see [@sec:layers]).
-When associated with a layer, the reference type may only be driven from tha layer.
+When associated with a layer, the reference type may only be driven from that layer.

 For example: